SianReilly/childrens_demographics_wcc/README.md

 - **Child poverty figures** are after-housing-costs (AHC) relative poverty for children aged 0–15.
 The app reads `2_AHC_Relative_LA.csv` and `4_AHC_Relative_Ward.csv` (extracted from the DWP publication) in preference to the original `.ods` file, which can be too large for reliable GitHub uploads.
 If only the `.ods` is present, the app falls back to reading it directly.
 AHC is generally considered the more meaningful measure as it accounts for housing cost variation across London.
 - **KS4 data** covers state-funded schools only.
 Small pupil numbers at ethnic group × borough level lead to suppressed cells (shown as "no data").
 2020/21 and 2021/22 figures should be interpreted with caution due to COVID-19 assessment disruption.
-- **Census 2021 LSOA data** uses 2011 LSOA boundaries.
-Westminster has 128 LSOAs across 18 electoral wards.
+- **Census 2021 LSOA data** uses 2021 LSOA boundaries.
+Westminster has 123 LSOAs across 18 electoral wards.
+The boundary file (`ONS_LSOA_2021 (1).json`) is a standard GeoJSON sourced from ONS Open Geography Portal using 2021 LSOA codes that match the Census data directly.
 - **EGDI** is based on IMD 2019 income deprivation domain.
 "More ethnic inequality" means the distribution of deprivation across ethnic groups within the borough is significantly unequal — not that the borough is more deprived overall.
 - **CIPFA neighbours** are Westminster's six nearest statistical neighbours as defined by CIPFA's 2022 methodology, sourced from Trust for London.